powsybl/powsybl-open-rao/docs/castor/fat-rao.md

 ![Current state of the algorithm](../_static/img/FastRAO.png)

 > Currently, Fast RAO does not support multi-curative optimization
-> It is also not adapted to maximize the min margin
+> The current implementation is also not adapted to maximize the min margin

 ## Parameters